xiao-ne-zha/hugwhere/README.md

    *  5.1 Middle match: :like:value or abbreviated as :l:value.
 This will convert the passed-in value to the form %value%.
    *  5.2 Left match: :left-like:value or abbreviated as :ll:value.
 This will convert the passed-in value to the form value%.
    *  5.3 Right match: :right-like:value or abbreviated as :rl:value.
 This will convert the passed-in value to the form %value.
-* 6. The latest version 0.3.0 adds support for dynamically concatenating conditional parts without a where clause at the beginning.

 **Note: The dynamic part of the tool mainly relies on the double [[ ]] brackets to determine.
 The usage rules of brackets are as follows, which can be understood by referring to the examples used in the SQL file.**
 * The part without brackets is considered as fixed SQL, which is output as it is without dynamic concatenation.